Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Time-averaged Drift Approximation

 However, despite its widespread usage, the suitability of using TADA to approximate the aDDM \eqref{eqn: addm} has not been quantitatively investigated.
-To begin with, regardless of how the ``effective" drift is defined, TADA is not a well-specified generative model for first passage times since its ``effective" drift \eqref{eqn: equi_drift} depends on the first passage time $\tau$ itself.
-Consequently, the so-called TADA ``likelihood" is not a valid likelihood function (see also Figure \ref{fig: llhd_comparison}) and its corresponding estimators can only be defined in a formal sense.
-Nevertheless, it has been argued that the aDDM and its piecewise constant averaging variant are equivalent \cite{lombardi_hare_2021}.
-More commonly, researchers have used TADA as a computational shortcut to fit and test the aDDM \cite{lupkin2023monkeys, sepulveda2020visual, ramirez2022optimal, yang2023dynamic, yang2024attention, ting2024unraveling, zilker2024attentional, thomas2019gaze, thomas2021uncovering, cavanagh2014eye}, implicitly suggesting that, although their likelihoods may differ for individual sample paths, TADA provides a reasonable approximation to the aDDM at the population level of all trial-level covariates.
+To begin with, regardless of how the ``effective'' drift is defined, TADA is not a well-specified generative model for first passage times since its ``effective'' drift (e.g., in equation \eqref{eqn: equi_drift}) depends on the first passage time $\tau$ itself.
+Consequently, the so-called TADA ``likelihood'' is not a valid likelihood function (see also Figure \ref{fig: llhd_comparison}) and its corresponding estimators can only be defined in a formal sense.
+Nevertheless, it has been argued that the aDDM and its piecewise constant averaging variant are equivalent \citep{lombardi_hare_2021}.
+More commonly, researchers have used TADA as a computational shortcut to fit and test the aDDM \citep{lupkin2023monkeys, sepulveda2020visual, ramirez2022optimal, yang2023dynamic, yang2024attention, ting2024unraveling, zilker2024attentional, thomas2019gaze, thomas2021uncovering, cavanagh2014eye}, implicitly suggesting that, although their likelihoods may differ for individual sample paths, TADA provides a reasonable approximation to the aDDM at the population level of all trial-level covariates.
 Under this assumption, the maximum likelihood or Bayesian estimators derived from TADA could remain consistent, making it a useful surrogate model for statistical inference and hypothesis testing.

-In this work we show that both statements are technically invalid: TADA and the aDDM have different likelihood function (unsurprisingly), and the TADA ``maximum likelihood" estimator is inconsistent, as demonstrated by a concrete counterexample in Section \ref{sec: example}.
+In this work we show that both statements are technically invalid: TADA and the aDDM have different likelihood functions (unsurprisingly), and the TADA ``maximum likelihood'' estimator is inconsistent, as demonstrated by a concrete counterexample in Section \ref{sec: example}.
+Numerical experiments further demonstrate this inconsistency and show how it can, in some circumstances, lead to false conclusions in scientific hypothesis testing.
+Although our analysis does not necessarily invalidate all prior qualitative conclusions based on TADA, it raises serious concerns about its use.